csirtgadgets/krenk-protocol/README.md

 Required.
 ENUM.
 A valid language code per RFC [4646](http://tools.ietf.org/html/rfc4646).

 ### Description
 Zero or one.
-[MLString](#multilingual-strings).
+[MLSTRING](#multilingual-strings).
 A free-form textual representation of the localized restriction policy (eg: 'RESTRICTED' or 'PRIVATE' instead of 'RED').
 The specifics of this are to be negotiated out-of-band.

 ### Sensitivity
 Zero or many.